Posting seeds the Fair-Dinkum-Seeds way.

 They were expecting large bean or pea like seeds but Callistemon, the species they bought, are actually more like an irregular shaped coarse powder.

-So yeah, years and years without incident.
+So yeah, years and years, thousands of orders without incident.

 I did search my emails and try and find the very last complaint of crushed or flattened seeds that I had from a customer, but after after stuffing around for ~20mins I just gave up.